joshsbloom/QuantGenSandbox/projects/modelingFixedRandom/modeling_fixed_and_random_effects.md

   - Then **including** experimenter and plate in the model.
 - How do the results differ?
 - Why does accounting for experimenter/plate change the estimates?
-- Why is heritability of this trait hard to interpret on its oown?
+- Why is heritability of this trait hard to interpret on its own?

 ---